LukaLiegis/quant/README.md

 yield_curve_rv: A backtest of a yield curve relative value trading strategy that is based on PCA decomposition.
 This project is still being worked on.

 volatility_forecasting: Comparing different volatility forecasting methods (HAR, Kernel Ridge) from research papers.

+stock_prediction: A recreation of a [this](https://github.com/borisbanushev/stockpredictionai) github project which was one of the first quant projects I had ever looked at.